Goodnight Sunrise: History

 In December 2013, Goodnight, Sunrise followed Create/Destroy/Create with the first in a series of split-singles.
 Unlike most of the band's album songs in which Kochberg and Vakharia share lead vocals, the D/V series feature one song by each of them (resulting in a "Side D" with David on lead and a "Side V" with Vanessa).
-D/V 1: Deaf Ears was recorded in Lucan, Ontario at Swamp Songs Studios and mastered by Noah Mintz at Lacquer Channel Mastering.
+D/V 1: Deaf Ears was recorded in Lucan, Ontario, at Swamp Songs Studios and mastered by Noah Mintz at Lacquer Channel Mastering.
 This was followed by D/V 2: Bridgeburner in July 2014, recorded with new bassist Thor Thunders after the amicable departure of Charters.
 Thunders departed at the end of 2014, and the band recruited Pedro Salles (formerly of Brazilian band Avec Tristesse).
-In September 2015 the band completed a 20-date tour of Eastern Canada to support the release of Deal With It, the first single from their upcoming 2nd album.
-The second single, "Familiar Faces", was released in July 2016, and the Sept 2016 Falling Awake album release was supported by a 17-date tour across Ontario, the United Kingdom (including showcases at Indie Week Europe), and a final show in Amsterdam.
+In September 2015, the band completed a 20-date tour of Eastern Canada to support the release of "Deal With It", the first single from their upcoming 2nd album.
+The second single, "Familiar Faces", was released in July 2016, and the September 2016 Falling Awake album release was supported by a 17-date tour across Ontario, the United Kingdom (including showcases at Indie Week Europe), and a final show in Amsterdam.

 In May 2018, Goodnight, Sunrise was selected by Q107 to be the opening act for Bon Jovi at the Air Canada Centre on May 12.
 Weaver had amicably parted ways with the band earlier in the year, but rejoined them for this momentous final show together.
 From this point forward the band was led by Vakharia and Kochberg and supported by a rotating cast of touring members, starting with a cross-Canada summer tour supporting their new single "Runaways" with performances at Evolve Festival, Riverfest Elora, and Dawson City Music Festival in Dawson City, Yukon.
-In November 2018 they released a modern pop-rock cover of Gordon Lightfoot's acoustic ballad "Song for a Winter's Night".
-2019 brought their first show in the US, performing at The NAMM Show in Anaheim, CA, as well as a 30-date Western Canada summer tour behind the singles "WVV" and "Don't Want It To End".
+In November 2018, they released a modern pop-rock cover of Gordon Lightfoot's acoustic ballad "Song for a Winter's Night".
+2019 brought their first show in the US, performing at The NAMM Show in Anaheim, California, as well as a 30-date Western Canada summer tour behind the singles "WVV" and "Don't Want It To End".

-The band spent 2020-2021 writing and recording a new album with producer Brian Moncarz and featuring bassist Duncan Coutts and drummer Jason Pierce of Our Lady Peace, releasing the first single of this collaboration "Won't Be Long" in May 2021.
+The band spent 2020–2021 writing and recording a new album with producer Brian Moncarz and featuring bassist Duncan Coutts and drummer Jason Pierce of Our Lady Peace, releasing the first single of this collaboration "Won't Be Long" in May 2021.
 In early 2022, ahead of the release of the next single "One Pill" from these sessions, the band officially removed the comma from its name to continue performing and recording going forward as Goodnight Sunrise.